Federal Agencies Need to Strengthen Online Identity Verification Processes

 Four agencies—Commerce (on behalf of NIST), SSA, USPS, and VA—agreed with GAO's recommendations.
 These agencies outlined the additional steps they plan to take to improve the security of their remote identity proofing processes.
 One agency, HHS (on behalf of CMS), disagreed with GAO's recommendation because it did not believe that the available alternatives to knowledge-based verification were feasible for the individuals it serves.
 However, a variety of alternative methods exist, and GAO continues to believe CMS should develop a plan for discontinuing the use of knowledge-based verification.
 OMB provided a technical comment, which GAO incorporated, but OMB did not provide any comments on GAO's recommendation.

 Recommendations for Executive Action

 Comments: HHS, on behalf of CMS, did not concur with this recommendation.
-We continue to believe that the recommendation is valid because while there are members of the population that may not be reached with certain identity proofing techniques, a variety of alternative methods to knowledge-based verification are available that CMS can consider to address the population it serves.
-We will continue to monitor CMS' efforts to address the recommendation.
+In its February 2020 response to GAO, HHS stated that current NIST guidance to agencies was insufficient and that CMS would look forward to future guidance from NIST and OMB to help guide consideration of non-knowledge-based verification options.
+We continue to believe that our recommendation is valid because a variety of alternative methods to knowledge-based verification are available that CMS can consider to address the diverse population it serves.
+Further, NIST has agreed with our recommendation to develop additional guidance for agencies, and CMS may be able to use that guidance to identify a verification approach that does not really on knowledge-based techniques.
+We will continue to monitor the actions CMS may take to address the recommendation.

 Recommendation: The Administrator of the Centers for Medicare and Medicaid Services should develop a plan with time frames and milestones to discontinue knowledge-based verification, such as by using Login.gov or other alternative verification techniques.
 (Recommendation 1)